Skip to content

 • You are quickly testing whether a specific resource changes Mention's answers.

 A link is a single web URL that Mention fetches as readable text.
-It is the lightweight version of a web crawl — one page, no crawl configuration.

 1. Sign in as an admin and open Sources from the sidebar.